Ask a COVID-19 Question

 - The Government of Saudi Arabia requires everyone to wear a face mask in all public venues.
 Those who fail to comply are subject to a fine of 10,000 Saudi riyals (SAR).

 - Most commercial services and activities are currently available, though crowd size is limited to no more than 50.
-Grocery stores remain well stocked, and malls, shops, and private entities are open, though some may only offer limited services.
+Grocery stores remain well stocked, and restaurants, malls, shops, and private entities are open, though some may only offer limited services.

 Entry and Exit Requirements: